Skwiera-Magic/readme-generator/README.md

 Feel free to contribute at any moment :)
 ## Questions
-You can contact me on my email: [mckskwiera@gmail.com](mckskwiera@gmail.com) Or you can check my other porjects on GitHub: [skwiera-magic](https://github.com/skwiera-magic)
+You can contact me on my email: [mckskwiera@gmail.com](mckskwiera@gmail.com) Or you can check my other projects on GitHub: [skwiera-magic](https://github.com/skwiera-magic)